eishatheahmad/student-management-system/README.md

 ## Usage

 ### How to run
 There are two ways to run our application.
 Please ensure that you have the prerequisites installed and ready to use.
-Then the repository from the link given above.
+Then copy the repository from the link given above.
 #### Cloud Deployment on Amazon EC2 instance
 * `SSH` into your cloud instance.
 * Install `minikub` and `kubectl` if you haven't already.